ptmdmusique/rust-ooxml-manipulator/README.md

 **Description**

-A program that extracts a Word file into its [OOXML](https://en.wikipedia.org/wiki/Office_Open_XML) representation and also provide some utils
+A program that extracts a Word file into its [OOXML](https://en.wikipedia.org/wiki/Office_Open_XML) representation and also provides some utils

-The major features of this program includes
+The major features of this program include

 - extract a Word file into a new folder containing its OOXML representation
 - summarize the structure: how many files, how many images, how many custom XML, etc
 - re-zip into the original Word file after the user has modified the file
 - allow adding/editing custom XMLs via a primitive GUI

-**Stretched goals**: might not be include to ensure I meet the deadline
+**Stretched goals**: might not be included to ensure I meet the deadline

 - watch for the OOXML changes to update the actual Word file live
 - validate OOXML structure